 With all of these experiences under his belt, Christopher made the decision to relocate to Los Angeles in order to gain a new perspective and immerse himself in a different musical environment.

 Since arriving he has landed a variety of gigs and has been making a name for himself as a chameleon who is comfortable and confident in pretty much any situation.

-Christopher splits his time up among a variety of artists including Michael Nesmith (as part of his First National Band), Peter Asher, Deana Carter, Denny Laine, TJ Stafford, Michael ‘Smidi’ Smith, Circe Link, Shawn Jones, Steuart Liebig, Paulie Z., Janiva Magness, and Jacob Szekely.
+Christopher splits his time up among a variety of artists including Michael Nesmith (as part of his First National Band), Peter Asher, Deana Carter, Denny Laine, Emily Zuzik, Seven Saturdays, Amilia K. Spicer, TJ Stafford, Michael ‘Smidi’ Smith, Circe Link, Steuart Liebig, and Jacob Szekely, among others.